An S-Corporation, is a common entity to save on taxes and most small business owners should be using them as their entity of choice.

 Get a Consultation or 2nd Opinion

-Don’t underestimate the power of the S-Corp.
-You should make sure to get a second opinion if anyone says it isn’t the best fit.
-Ironically, more people are avoiding the S-Corp and being talked out of it by an uneducated advisor, rather than prematurely setting up an S-Corp.
+Don’t underestimate the power of the S-Corporation.
+You should make sure to get a second opinion if anyone says it isn’t the best match.
+Ironically, more people are avoiding the S-Corporation and being talked out of it by an uneducated advisor, rather than prematurely setting up an S-Corporation.

 The attorneys in our office are all capable of helping you with this decision based on these factors and more.
 All things considered, the cost of a consultation is much less than the cost of making a mistake and filing for the wrong entity!